Steering Committee

 Ecology Center

-Putri is proud to be a Food and Farming Program Coordinator at the Ecology Center, where she strives to create equitable access to healthy and delicious food for families across California.
+Putri (she/her) strives to create equitable access to healthy and delicious food for families across California.
 Putri holds a BIS in Elementary Education from Virginia Commonwealth University, with past experience teaching in Title I schools and working as the farm manager of a permaculture food forest on the North Shore of O’ahu, Hawai’i.
 Born and raised in Jakarta, Indonesia before moving to the United States in late elementary school, Putri believes strongly in the importance of food culture to one’s sense of identity and rootedness – food is not only nourishment but a tether to our community and to the living planet beneath our feet.
 She is passionately working towards food justice and farmers’ advocacy alongside the rest of the incredible team at the Ecology Center.